CodySchrank/gSwitch/Carthage/Checkouts/Sparkle/README.markdown

-# Sparkle-XPC-UI
+# Sparkle 2.x (Beta)

-A major fork to the popular Sparkle update framework that supports sandboxing, custom user interfaces, updating other bundles, and a modern secure architecture.
+Secure and reliable software update framework for Cocoa developers.

 <img src="Resources/Screenshot.png" width="732" alt="Sparkle shows familiar update window with release notes">

-This fork's current status is beta.
-I am no longer looking into adding or rewriting major functionality, and would like to finalize and have it be battle tested.
+This is the upcoming new version of Sparkle, based on the `ui-separation-and-xpc` branch.
+Major new features are support for sandboxing, custom user interfaces, updating other bundles, and a modern secure architecture.

+Sparkle 2.x is currently in beta.
+Some people already use it in production, but some work is still required before it can be released:

+1. Documentation for the website needs to be written (see [https://github.com/sparkle-project/sparkle-project.github.io](sparkle-project.github.io))
+2. Changes from the master branch need to be merged
+3. Bugs and issues have to be fixed

+The current status of Sparkle 2.x is tracked in issue [#1523](https://github.com/sparkle-project/Sparkle/issues/1523).

+If you can help with any of the above, please submit pull requests!

-New issues that are found should be [reported here](https://github.com/sparkle-project/issues), with an indication in the title that they pertain to the `ui-separation-and-xpc` branch.
+New issues that are found should be [reported here](https://github.com/sparkle-project/Sparkle/issues).
 Internal design documents can be found in [Documentation](Documentation/).
 Discussion of this fork can be found in [this issue](https://github.com/sparkle-project/Sparkle/issues/363).

 # Features